aarushi4-ux/aarushi4-ux/README.md

 **🎨 Art & Creativity** — because not everything needs to be optimized.

-**International Programmes & Collaboration (BITS Dubai):** Professional Assistant supporting outreach, partnerships and promotional content for international academic initiatives.
+**International Programmes & Collaboration (BITS Dubai):** Professional Assistant created and managing _webpage portal_ for students to browse through opportunities and work on supporting outreach, partnerships and promotional content for international academic initiatives.

-**(Very) brief experience as a Co-founder:** Co-founded VAKAN, an underwater robotics startup building an autonomous cleaning robot.
+**(very) brief experience as a Co-founder:** Co-founded VAKAN, an underwater robotics startup building an autonomous cleaning robot.
 Named a Top 30 semi-finalist at Eureka!
 GCC and won a Cleantech Startup Innovator Award.

 **AIESEC Dubai:** Passionate about NGO and youth-impact work.
 I manage exchange operations that match volunteers with projects worldwide and support local volunteering in Dubai.